KnowledgeForwardSolutions/CheckDigits.Net/README.md

 #### Description

+NOTE: This algorithm has been depreciated in favor of using the Modulus11Extended algorithm.

 The Modulus11 algorithm uses modulus 11 and each digit is weighted by its position in the value, starting from the right-most digit.
 Prior to the existence of the Verhoeff algorithm and the Damm algorithm it was popular because it was able to